Henil28P/JUnit_Java-UnitTestingTDD/README.md

 - Unit testing can force developers to write better and cleaner code.
 - Note: Be aware that only performing unit testing will not catch all the bugs - we need other tests in place as well to test the software as a whole.

-# Advantages of unit testing
-- Validate the smallest units of software - zoom in and see if the tiny pieces do what they should be doing
-- Enable us to find bugs easy and early, not for only newly written code but also more for code that has already been written and accidentally gets influenced by new code - this way with unit testing, we can easily see whenever a new code is knocking over behaviour that we expect.
-- Although unit testing takes a lot of time, it will save money and time as these bugs will be spotted easily and early - this will avoid real trouble on production.
-- Unit testing can force developers to write better and cleaner code.
-- Note: Be aware that only performing unit testing will not catch all the bugs - we need other tests in place as well to test the software as a whole.

 # What is JUnit?
 - JUnit is a unit testing framework for Java - this means that JUnit contains many libraries, functions and options for testing the smallest parts of Java program.
 - JUnit is not standalone - it is part of the xUnit series for all other sorts of programming languages as well, there are multiple versions of the xUnit series that can be used for testing the units of our code - but JUnit is specifically for Java.